wp-plugins/updraftplus/readme.txt

 = 1.6.0 - not yet released/supported =
 * FEATURE: New "Migrator" add-on for moving sites from one WordPress install to another
-* FEATURE: The "more files" add-on can now back up any files from anywhere on your filesystem (not just parts of WordPress)
+* FEATURE: The "More files" add-on can now back up any files from anywhere on your filesystem (not just parts of WordPress)
-* FEATURE: The "more files" add-on can now exclude specified directories from the backup of WordPress core
+* FEATURE: The "More files" add-on can now exclude specified directories from the backup of WordPress core
 * FEATURE: Dropbox and Google Drive now check available quota before uploading
 * FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist@gmail.com
+* FEATURE: The SFTP/FTPS add-on now supports implicit encryption (so now both explicit + implicit are supported)
+* FIX: Fix corruption issue in larger Rackspace Cloud Files backups (caused by a bug in Rackspace's own Cloud Files library)
-* FIX: Fix mcrypt call in Dropbox module to be compatible with PHP 5.2/Windows
+* FIX: Fix mcrypt call in Dropbox module to be compatible with PHP 5.2 on Windows, and with ancient FreeBSD versions which have no /dev/urandom
 * FIX: Allow top-level "Restore" button even if no backup sets currently known (to allow uploading some)
 * TWEAK: Database backup now includes more info about original WP install (e.g. WP/PHP versions)
-* TWEAK: The "more files" add-on now allows the user to choose whether to restore wp-config.php or not (and gives help)
+* TWEAK: The "More files" add-on now allows the user to choose whether to restore wp-config.php or not (and gives help)
+* TWEAK: Added an approximate expected row count when beginning to dump out a table
+* TWEAK: Remove the Google Drive URL prefix automatically for those who don't spot the instruction to do so

 = 1.5.22 - 04/16/2013 =
 * FIX: 1.5.21 broke Dropbox authentication for some users.
 Upgrade if you had that issue.